What Is Barbecue?

 Example: "I'm not eating for a week so I can make room for our trip to the churrascaria Friday."

-Example: "At the last Hokkaido Nippon-Ham Fighters game I sat in the bleachers and bought squid cooked on a Yakiniku from the vendors.
-Great stuff and great game.
-They really clobbered the Hiroshima Toyo Carp."
+Example: "At the last Hokkaido Nippon-Ham Fighters game I sat in the bleachers and bought yakiniku squid from the vendors.
+Great stuff with beer.
+And it was a great game.
+They really clobbered the Hiroshima Toyo Carp.
+I wonder if they make yakiniku carp?"

 Example.
 "My favorite part of chicken Satay is the peanut sauce.
 Do they have jelly sauce too?"